Asbestos in Artex Coverings: What You Need to Know

 Indeed, undertaking such work – such as by covering the existing coating with a layer of plasterboard or skimming over it with a new layer of plaster – might make the underlying material safer.

-However, you should bear in mind that if this route is taken, the asbestos will remain in situ underneath.
+However, it is important to bear in mind that if this route is taken, the asbestos will remain in situ underneath.
 As a consequence, it will be necessary for any future works – such as drilling – to be performed in a controlled manner to ensure harmful fibres are not released.

-Alternatively, the nature of your planned DIY or refurbishment works may necessitate the more extensive removal of textured coatings that contain asbestos.
-Regardless, our experienced consultants will be able to provide expert advice on the steps you should be taking to manage or remove the materials in question safely.
+Alternatively, depending on the nature of any planned DIY or refurbishment works it may be necessary to conduct a more extensive removal of the textured coatings that contain asbestos.
+Regardless, our experienced consultants will be able to provide expert advice on the steps you should be taking to safely manage or remove the materials in question.

-The situation can differ greatly from one property to the next.
-If you are in any doubt as to what you should be doing next, we would strongly urge you to contact our asbestos surveying and removal professionals here at Oracle Solutions – not least so that we can give you vital peace of mind.
+The situation can differ greatly from one property to the next so if you are in any doubt as to what you should be doing next, we would strongly urge you to contact our asbestos surveying and removal professionals here at Oracle Solutions – not least so that we can give you vital peace of mind.